 If you are interested in getting more than one of these Bonvoy cards, just check this handy chart below from Frequent Miler, explaining the Chase and AMEX Marriott Bonvoy credit card rules:

-I recommend you learn more about the Marriott Bonvoy Brilliant.
+I recommend you learn how to apply for the Marriott Bonvoy Brilliant.
+This is the best Marriott Bonvoy credit card for all military servicemembers.
 If you are in the military, the no annual fee benefits of this card make it too good to pass up.